ngarciaiii/archived_blog/_posts/2019-03-21-CompTIA A+ Part 1 Hardware.markdown

   - Display Devices
   - Audio and Multimedia Devices
   - Removable Storage Devices
+- System Components
+-
+-
+-
+-

 The listed above is what we will be cover in this post.
 I will try my best to slim this post up.